krakend/krakend-documentation/authorization/jwt-validation.md

 Add them under the `"github.com/devopsfaith/krakend-jose/validator"` namespace:

 - `alg`: *recognized string*.
 The hashing algorithm used by the issuer.
 See the [hashing algorithms](#hashing-algorithms) section for comprehensive list of supported algorithms.
 - `jwk-url`: *string*.
-The URL to the JWK endpoint with the public keys used to verify the authenticity and integrity of the token.
+The URL to the JWK endpoint with the public keys used to verify the token's authenticity and integrity.
 - `cache`: *boolean*.
 Set this value to `true` to store the required keys (from the JWK descriptor) in memory for the next `cache_duration` period and avoid hammering the key server, recommended for performance.
 The cache can store up to 100 different public keys simultaneously.
 - `cache_duration`: *int*.
 Change the default duration of 15 minutes.
 Value in **seconds**.
 - `audience`: *list*.
 Set when you want to reject tokens that do not contain the given audience.
-- `roles_key`: When passing roles, the key name inside the JWT payload specifying the role of the user.
+- `roles_key`: When passing roles, the key name inside the JWT payload specifies the user's role.
 - `roles`: *list*.
 When set, the JWT token not having at least one of the listed roles are rejected.
 - `issuer`: *string*.
 When set,  tokens not matching the issuer are rejected.
 - `cookie_key`: *string*.
 Add the key name of the cookie containing the token when is not passed in the headers
 - `disable_jwk_security`: *boolean*.
 When `true`, disables security of the JWK client and allows insecure connections (plain HTTP) to download the keys.
 Useful for development environments.
 - `jwk_fingerprints`: *string list*.
-A list of fingerprints (the unique identifier of the certificate) for certificate pinning and avoid man in the middle attacks.
+A list of fingerprints (the certificate's unique identifier) for certificate pinning and avoid man in the middle attacks.
 Add fingerprints in base64 format.
 - `cipher_suites`: *integers list*.
 Override the default cipher suites.
 Use it if you want to enforce an even higher security standard.
 - `jwk_local_ca`: *string*.
 Path to the certificate of the CA that verifies a secure connection when downloading the JWK.
 Use when not recognized by the system (e.g., self-signed certificates).